vives-web-essentials-2019/exercises/01-hello-world/hello-world/README.md

 What went wrong this time?

-Well we asked our browser to get the HTML document inside the root directory of `oefeningen`.
-This is where we executed the PHP command.
+Well we asked our browser to get the HTML document inside the root directory of `web-essentials-practical-name`.
+This is where we executed the `serve` command.

 There are no HTML files inside that directory to show.

-Ok, lets take the `exercise-01` directory then.
+Ok, lets take it to the `01-hello-world/hello-world` directory then.
 This directory - if you saved your file correctly - should contain and file called `index.html`.

-So lets got back to our browser and ask for the following page: [http://localhost/exercise-01/index.html](http://localhost/exercise-01/index.html)
+So lets got back to our browser and ask for the following page: [http://localhost](http://localhost)

+### HINT: index.html is the default

+> If a file is called `index.html` then it will be the default document that is responded by the HTTP server. [http://localhost](http://localhost) and [http://localhost/index.html](http://localhost/index.html) are essentially the same.
+In essence, if you forget to provide a document name (.html file), then the HTTP server will check if there is an file called `index.html` available.
+If there is, then it will respond with that document.
+This means that you never need to add the `index.html` part at the end of the URL.

 What do we get now?